Last Updated on March 12, 2021 by Gaia Zol

 Leonardo da Vinci: Mona Lisa’s Smile

-However the smile might be hiding more than just a moment in time, considering that fact that La Gioconda (another name for the Mona Lisa), looks strikingly similar to other works by Leonardo.
+However, her smile might be hiding more than just a moment in time.
+Especially considering that La Gioconda looks strikingly similar to other works by Leonardo.

-The facial features of the Mona Lisa resemble other works by Leonardo such as his Virgin and Child with St. Anne, and John the Baptist.
-Theories abound as to why the females in Leonardo’s paintings look so similar to each other.
-One of the best known, first suggested by Doctor Lillian Schwartz, is also one of the most controversial and explains that the Mona Lisa is a self-portrait.
-Leonardo in drag could explain this similarity, but another person close to the artist could also have been used as inspiration.
-Sigmund Freud attempted to explain the smile as a manifestation of Leonardo’s Oedipus Complex.
-This view has spawned a theory that Mona Lisa represents Leonardo’s birth mother, who raised him only briefly before the illegitimate child was taken into his father’s household.
+For example the Virgin and Child with St. Anne, and John the Baptist.
+Theories abound as to why the females in Leonardo’s paintings look so similar.
+Doctor Lillian Schwartz suggested that the Mona Lisa is a self-portrait.
+Sigmund Freud also attempted to explain the smile as a manifestation of Leonardo’s Oedipus Complex.
+This view has spawned a theory that Mona Lisa represents Leonardo’s birth mother.

 Is there a Da Vinci Code?